Type Six: The Loyal Skeptic

 If you are a Six, practice gratitude for your successes, your gifts, for the good things in your life.
 You tend to have amnesia when it comes to your successes.

-Sources: Helen Palmer; Type Six panelists; Enneagram Studies in the Narrative Tradition
+Sources: Helen Palmer; Type Six panelists; The Narrative Enneagram

 Here, a man with a Type 6 pattern describes challenges he experiences in relationships.